Alice Catherine Evans: Work and discoveries

 Evans decided to investigate this; she wondered whether the disease in cows could be the cause of undulant fever in humans.
+She experimented on guinea pigs as well, confirming her finding that guinea pigs develop brucellosis after being injected with contaminated raw milk.
+These results provided experimental validation for her claims and strengthened the case for widespread milk pasteurization.
 She warned that raw milk should be pasteurized to protect people from various diseases.
 She reported her findings to the Society of American Bacteriologists in 1917 and published her work in the Journal of Infectious Diseases in 1918.
 She was met with skepticism, particularly because she was a woman and did not have a Ph.D.
+Specifically, researchers, veterinarians, and physicians did not believe her finding that Brucella abortus was a zoonotic pathogen that causes disease in humans and animals.
 After publishing, Evans decided to let the issue rest, knowing that her findings would be tested and verified with time.

-Evans joined the United States Public Health Service's Hygienic Laboratory in April 1918 to study epidemic meningitis, which was "one of the dread diseases of World War I." In October 1918, when the Spanish flu came to Washington, D.C., she was asked to change her research's focus to the flu.
-Early in her work studying the flu, she was infected, and was confined for a month.
-When soldiers returned from World War I and Streptococcus spread throughout shanties and tents they lived in, Evans changed her focus again.
+Evans joined the United States Public Health Service's Hygienic Laboratory in April 1918 to study epidemic meningitis, which was "one of the dread diseases of World War I." George McCoy was in charge of the Hygienic Laboratory and he preferred hiring female scientists.
+In October 1918, when the Spanish flu came to Washington, D.C., she was asked to change her research's focus to the flu.
+Early in her work studying the flu, she was infected, and was confined to bed for a month.
+When soldiers returned from World War I and Streptococcus spread throughout the shanties and tents they lived in, Evans changed her focus again.
 Her studies of streptococci continued throughout many years of her work.
 She observed and published about the nascent stage of phage twenty-three years before Winston R. Maxted and Richard M. Krause published similar findings.